kube-rs/kube/README.md

 Rust client for [Kubernetes](http://kubernetes.io) in the style of [client-go](https://github.com/kubernetes/client-go).
 Contains rust reinterpretations of the `Reflector` and `Informer` abstractions (but without all the factories) to allow writing kubernetes controllers/operators easily.

-This client caters to the more common controller/operator case, but allows you to compile with the `openapi` feature to get automatic objects using the more accurate struct representations from [k8s-openapi](https://github.com/Arnavion/k8s-openapi).
+This client caters to the more common controller/operator case, but allows you to compile with the `openapi` feature to get accurate struct representations via [k8s-openapi](https://github.com/Arnavion/k8s-openapi).

 ## Usage
 See the [examples directory](./examples) for how to watch over resources in a simplistic way.